Effect of public proceedings

 A court shall declare that it has no jurisdiction to hear the dispute if the parties have entered into a valid arbitration agreement and one of the parties relies on this agreement (Article 1022 DCCP).
 However, defendants cannot always rely on an arbitration clause in a cartel damages case.
 There is case law available in the Netherlands in which it is held that the scope of the contractual arbitration clause was not so broad as to include claims arising from competition law violations.
 Customers could not reasonably expect that disputes relating to (secret) anticompetitive behaviour would be covered by them.

 58 Will courts compel or recommend mediation or other forms of alternative dispute resolution before proceeding with a trial?
 What role do courts have in ADR procedures?

 A court can recommend mediation before proceeding with a case if the court finds the case suitable for mediation.
 However, a court cannot compel parties to enter into mediation.
 After the mediation process has started, the role of the court is finished and the proceedings will be stayed.

 59 Describe any notable attempts by policy-makers to increase knowledge of private competition law and to facilitate the pursuit of private antitrust claims?

 We do not believe any notable attempts have been made to date.

 60 Give details of any notable features of your country’s private antitrust enforcement regime not covered above.

-The current collective redress mechanisms in the Netherlands is now supplemented with a collective damages action (see further question 52).
-This new collective action (comparable with a US-style class action) can be initiated for any type of damages, so therefore also with respect to anti-trust damages claims, as the Dutch legislator has specifically held.
+The current collective redress mechanisms in the Netherlands is now supplemented with a collective damages action (see question 52).
+This new collective action (comparable with a US-style class action) can be initiated for any type of damages, and therefore also with respect to antitrust damages claims, as the Dutch legislator has specifically held.
 This might further increase the popularity of the Netherlands as a preferred forum for competition damages claims.

-1 Klaas Bisschop is a partner and Sanne Bouwers is a senior associate at Hogan Lovells.
+1 Klaas Bisschop is a partner at Hogan Lovells.